 Everyone had a favorite videogame shop as a kid, where plenty of happy – or perhaps, not-so-happy – memories took place.
 Maybe it was EG or a Game, if one is UK based, or perhaps a Gamestop, Blockbuster or a mom-and-pop shop even.
 As for me, well, most of my games, as a child, I bought them at newspaper kiosks.
-While that might not sound so weird at first, there is another small detail to note: those were unauthorised copies of copyrighted C64 titles, sold as originals.
+A history of Italian software piracy would not really be complete without making clear to the public how blatant and professional the industry of piracy was since, indeed, those were unauthorized copies of copyrighted C64 titles, sold as originals.
 Yes, that was perfectly normal, it was possible to buy pirated games all over Italy and barely anyone noticed or cared.

 Let us hop on the Vespa and get ready for this eventful journey around “il Belpaese” and its dubious relationship with copyrighted software all throughout the 80s and 90s.

 Up until 1993 it was entirely possible to sell unlicensed software on the entire Italian territory with only minor legal risks.
-Only by the end of 1992, probably only because the EU required all national members to do so, a law that took into consideration all types of copyright protection was passed.
-Pirated games in Italy were already being regularly sold since the early eighties, with many apparently “legit” retail shops having a pretty lucrative business on the side, making copies on-the-fly at the customers’ request.
+Only by the end of 1992, also probably only because the EU requiring all national members to do so, a law that took into consideration all types of copyright protection was passed.
+That would signal the beginning of the end of Italian software piracy, at least as a legitimate business.
+Since the early Eighties, pirated games in Italy were being regularly sold, with many apparently “legit” retail shops having a pretty lucrative business on the side, making on-the-fly copies at the customers’ request.

-Since the original pre-1993 copyright law didn’t specifically mention software among protected properties, no court of law could issue criminal penalties: Italian penal law dictates that no one can be punished without an ad-hoc norm for the crime.
-Still, in the civil courts, judicial interpretation of the original copyright law helped the software houses win some of the battles.
+Since the original pre-1993 copyright law didn’t specifically mention software among protected properties, no court of law could issue criminal penalties, since Italian penal law dictates that no one can be punished without an ad-hoc norm for the crime.
+Still, in the civil courts, judicial interpretation of the original copyright law did help software houses win at least some of the battles.
 These hearings though, as per the norm with the Italian court system, took years to come to a sentence and, naturally, required a serious economical interest by the parties involved.
-The courts also didn’t help with the few copyright-related cases that were brought to their attention: in the early 80s a court dismissed one of such cases, saying games weren’t worthy of copyright protection because “they were little more than a bunch of rules and definitions put together“.
+The courts also didn’t help with the few copyright-related cases that were brought to their attention: in the early 80s a court dismissed one of such cases, saying games weren’t worthy of copyright protection because “they were little more than a bunch of rules and definitions put together”.

 By 1986, the counterfeiting industry was so widespread that some of those companies reported selling a million copies of said “repackaged” titles.
 Still, the pirates wanted to avoid all possible risks: lists of software houses that weren’t to be trifled with because of their notorious litigiousness circulated among the “operators”.

 The few legitimate Italian companies that had an agreement with overseas publishers, among them Miwa Trading for Activision software’s titles, actually went bankrupt because of poor sales.
 Other people, like John Holder, head of Leader publishing company, realized that stopping them was impossible, so he decided to force some of the pirates to an agreement to, at least, get back some of their profits.
-The pirates were actually more afraid of the national revenue service than of the police.
+This was made possible also because the people profiting from selling pirated games were more afraid of the national revenue service than the police.

 Even if one rejected the idea of buying a pirated game, by the mid 80s the choice wasn’t even there anymore, such was the grip of piracy on the market.
-At one point, especially in smaller cities, buying an original game ended up being almost impossible: either one resorted to piracy or had to import the title from overseas, bearing the added costs.
+At one point, especially in smaller cities, buying an original game ended up being almost impossible because original games just weren’t being sold anymore: either one resorted to piracy or had to import the title from overseas, bearing the added costs.

 What is important to note here is how unprejudiced the Italian counterfeiting industry was.
-Since it was possible to buy unlicensed software in shops that didn’t even sell computers or consoles, this contributed to the public perception – still somewhat present today – that software piracy was a “minor forgivable offense”.
-My parents weren’t really the exception to the rule, most people had no idea they were actually buying pirated software.
-As a kid I felt that there was indeed something fishy going on, seeing Pac-man called “Pallino” (polka-dot), but, of course, I never fully realized what was happening behind the scenes.
+Since it was possible to buy unlicensed software in shops that didn’t even sell computers or consoles, this contributed to the public perception – still somewhat present today – that this kind of national and industrial software piracy was a “minor forgivable offense”.
+Most people had no idea they were actually buying pirated software.
+Personally, as a kid I felt that there was indeed something fishy going on, seeing Pac-man called “Pallino” (polka-dot), but, of course, I never fully realized what was really happening behind the scenes.

-One crucial piece of the puzzle, contributing significantly to the shift from “retail” selling of pirated games to nationwide distribution of unauthorised software, was the audio tape.
+One crucial piece of the puzzle, contributing significantly to the shift from “retail” selling of pirated games to nationwide distribution of unauthorized software, was the audio tape.
 It was easy to duplicate, cheap to manufacture and sell, it could also contain more than one game, thus companies could also start raising their profits by selling compilations.
 The reputation of the tape was such that legit companies refused to carry games on it, adopting cartridges and floppies instead.
-After the medium’s decline for home computers, it’s no wonder that piracy came to a screeching halt, slowly going back to the retail business model, which was still viable for Amiga.
+After the medium’s decline for home computers, it’s no wonder that piracy in 1993 came to a screeching halt, slowly going back to the retail business model, which was still viable for Amiga and PC.

 Naturally, cassette tapes were also prone to being faulty and it was very common for at least one game on those compilations to be unplayable.
-The companies offered free replacements though; it is surely worth noting that the pirate industry could offer great customer support.
+Still, the companies did offer free replacements, the pirate industry could really offer great customer support.

 Let us look at some of the biggest cases of industrial piracy in Italy.